bicyclejs/bicycle/docs/api/client.md

 In addition to passing in the bicycle `NetworkLayer` with custom options, you can also just provide your own implementation.
 Any object with a `.send(message) => Promise<result>` method will work fine.
 On the server side you can then call `handleMessage` to process the message.

+It should be noted that the built in NetworkLayer also works well on the server side, providing you override the `'path'` to be a full absolute URI.